Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Spectral measure and Strichartz estimates associated with

 and

 Here $d(\cdot, \cdot)$ is the distance on $X$. \end{proposition}

-\begin{remark}The expression of the spectral measure captures both the decay and the oscillatory behaviour of the spectral measure, which is crucial in obtaining sharp dispersive estimates. \end{remark} \begin{remark}The expression \eqref{beanQ'} with estimate \eqref{beanc} are only used in the proof of inhomogeneous Strichartz estimate, not for homogeneous estimate. \end{remark}
+\begin{remark}The expression of the spectral measure captures both the decay and the oscillatory behaviour of the spectral measure, which is crucial in obtaining sharp microlocalized dispersive estimates. \end{remark} \begin{remark}The expression \eqref{beanQ'} with estimate \eqref{beanc} are only used in the proof of inhomogeneous Strichartz estimates, not for homogeneous estimate. \end{remark}

-We prove this Proposition by considering two separate regimes, near the cone tip and far away from the cone tip.
+We prove this proposition by considering two separate regimes, near the cone tip and far away from the cone tip.
 Near the cone tip, we use a variable separating expression for the spectral measure as in Lemma \ref{lem:spect} below.
-Far away from the cone tip, we follow the argument of \cite[Proposition 1.5] {HZ}.
-Now we show an explicit formula for the spectral measure which will be used to treat the regime near the cone tip. \begin{lemma} Let $\nu_j^2$ be the eigenvalues of the positive operator $\Delta_h+V_0(y)+(n-2)^2/4$ and let $\varphi_j(y)$ be $L^2$-normalized corresponding eigenfunction, we have the explicit formula for the spectral measure
+Far away from the cone tip, we combine the argument of \cite[Proposition 1.5] {HZ}.
+Now we show an explicit formula for the spectral measure which will be used to treat the regime near the cone tip. \begin{lemma} Let $\nu_j^2$ be the eigenvalues of the positive operator $\Delta_h+V_0(y)+(n-2)^2/4$ and let $\varphi_j(y)$ be $L^2$-normalized corresponding eigenfunction, we have the explicit formula for the spectral measure given by

 \end{lemma}